aio-libs/aiohttp/docs/web_quickstart.rst

 Variable Resources
 ^^^^^^^^^^^^^^^^^^

+.. versionchanged:: 4.0

+    Fixed paths are always preferred over variable paths.
+For example, if you have two routes ``/a/b`` and ``/a/{name}``, then the first route will always be preferred over the second one.

 Resource may have *variable path* also.
 For instance, a resource with the path ``'/a/{name}/c'`` would match all incoming requests with paths such as ``'/a/b/c'``, ``'/a/1/c'``, and ``'/a/etc/c'``.